evanofslack/caddy-dns-sync/docs/aider/rules.md

 ## Safety Mechanisms

 - Protected records cannot be modified
+- TXT record ownership verification for all managed records
 - Dry-run mode enabled by default
 - State changes are atomic
 - Configuration validation on startup